sandeepsa1/dsa/README.md

 ### 16-kosarajus-algorithm
 Kosaraju's Algorithm to find all strongly connected components (SCCs) in a directed graph.
 Compared to Tarjan's Algorithm, this is relatively straightforward and easier to understand.

+### 17-kahns-algorithm
+Kahn's algorithm is used for topological sorting of a directed acyclic graph (DAG).
+It works by repeatedly removing nodes with no incoming edges and appending them to the topological order.